NinjaWeedle/CSRacing-Evolution/README.txt

 1. HOW TO INSTALL:

-Send CSREVO.8xp to either RAM or Archive on your calculator using a program like TI-Connect CE.
+Send CSRIIEX.8xp2 to RAM on your calculator using TI-Connect Evo.

-Note to ASMHOOK users: Make sure you update to ASMHOOK V1.0.2 or later (or disable ASMHOOK) before playing, as it fixes a bug that this game causes.

 2. HOW TO PLAY:

-When you first start CSRacing II: Evolution, you wont be given a car, but rather 20000 Credits to use to purchase a car.
+When you first start CSRacing II: Evolution S, you wont be given a car, but rather 20000 Credits to use to purchase a car.
 To buy your first car, navigate to the "BUY CARS" option in the home menu and press 2nd or Enter to select it.

 CR:20000____________HOME_